zubinchopra/portaldocs/portal-sdk/generated/top-portalfx-extensions-nuget.md

 <summary>Deprecated packages</summary>

 The following NuGet packages have been deprecated.
 Do not use these packages when building new extensions.
-If the packages were used in local development, please reach out to [IbizaFxPM@microsoft.com](mailto:IbizaFxPM@microsoft.com) for assistance with migration to sideloading.
+If the packages were used in local development, please reach out to the <a href="mailto:IbizaFxPM@microsoft.com?subject=Migration to Sideloading">IbizaFxPM team</a> for assistance with migration to sideloading.

 | Package | Purpose |
 | ------- | ------- |